 After college, I landed back at the Ridgefield Playhouse as a marketing assistant.
-I worked there for 2 and a half years until, one one October evening in 2016, I stumbled upon a job listing at the Wassaic Project.
+I worked there for 2 and a half years until, one October evening in 2016, I stumbled upon a job listing at the Wassaic Project.
 I could just feel it was the one—I had loved going to WP festivals and The Lantern in years past.

 I applied, and next thing I knew I was putting my two weeks in and starting my position at WP.

 I'm really enjoying my time here.
 The environment is positive, friendly, and everyone's open to ideas.

 I didn't major in Marketing, but Anthropology & Sociology is still tied to what I do.
 Art, music, dance, film — it's all a part of someone's culture.
 Everyone's culture is different, and everyone wants new cultural experiences.
 WP offers that, and I'm glad to be a part of that.

-When I'm not working at WP, you'll find me thrift shopping in the area (seriously—after years of Catholic school uniforms, shopping is my new favorite thing), spending time with my boyfriend in Jersey City, hanging out at home with my Weiner dog Nathan, and enjoying everything life has to offer.
+When I'm not working at WP, you'll find me thrift shopping in the area (seriously—after years of Catholic school uniforms, shopping is my new favorite thing), spending time with my boyfriend in Jersey City, hanging out at home with my Weiner dog Miles, and enjoying everything life has to offer.